Double Majors and Simultaneous Degrees

 Application

-Applications will be open on January 1st and closed on January 31st.
+Applications will be open on January 1st and close on February 13th.

 - The application will include listing grades in major requirements and answering major-specific essay questions.
 Resumes and letters of recommendation will not be considered and should not be submitted.